wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 101 shows us how to write a script that encodes and decodes using the rot13 method

 * Script 102 shows us how to print all the lines from the output

+* Script 103 shows us how to ad two numbers stored in enviroment variables WATER AND STIR